 EU-Citizen.Science is a European online platform for sharing knowledge, tools, training and resources for citizen science.

 In the Flemish Region, the Citizen Science Center Scivil was initiatied in 2019.
 It aims to support citizen scientists and researchers.
-The Flemish platform Iedereen Wetenschapper collects CS projects from different scientific fields.
+The Flemish platform Iedereen Wetenschapper collects citizen science projects from different scientific fields.

 The platform Citizen Science Portalen presents Danish and international projects on various topics.